co-lo-e/cst8276_advance_db_orcl_json_js/README.md

 ## Setup
 Make sure you node install on your machine

-I recommend using `nvm`  as a node version control manager.
+use `nvm`  as a node version control manager.
 - https://github.com/nvm-sh/nvm

-or download from official website
+or download it from official website
 - https://nodejs.org/en/download

 ## Installation